Home Episode Summaries Season 1 Cobra CLAWs are Coming to Town - Notes

 Dialogue:

-Roadblock: Smack your lips and feast your eyes, Roadblock’s cooked you a big surprise!
+Roadblock: Smack your lips and feast your eyes, Roadblock’s

 Wild Bill: Hombre, you outdid yourself!